 Our vision is for Canada to support a prosperous future as a global leader in water sustainability.

-The Blue Economy Initiative is a project founded by the Royal Bank of Canada, the Canadian Water Network, and the Walter and Duncan Gordon Foundation.
 We have come together to ensure Canada becomes a global leader in water use and sustainability.

 We seek to promote water sustainability from a new perspective – understanding the economic risks and benefits of decisions about water management.
 As individuals, and as a country, we need to know the value of water to our economy, the economic risks that will escalate if we mismanage it, and the clear economic benefits that could be realized if we manage water astutely.